 Net interest on the net defined benefit liability/asset is also recognised in the Statement of Comprehensive Income and comprises the interest cost on the defined benefit obligation and interest income on the scheme assets, calculated by multiplying the fair value of the scheme assets at the beginning of the period by the rate used to discount the benefit obligations.
 The difference between the interest income on the scheme assets and the actual return on the scheme assets is recognised in interest and other finance costs.
-Actuarial gains and losses are recognised immediately in actuarial gains and losses.
+Actuarial gains and losses, including the effect of the asset ceiling, are recognised immediately in other comprehensive income.